Beiimaan Love: Plot

 Sunaina announces at their company stage programme that Daniel is the man behind her success.
-At the programme reception area, businessman father and son Raj meet Sunaina and walk out of the area.
+At the programme reception area, the son of a businessman, Raj meets Sunaina and walks out of the area.
 At home, Raj's father sits in anger and tells his son to let him be alone.
-Son-in-law Naresh tells Raj that he is the cause for the business loss their father is facing now.
-Raj now goes to Sunaina's house angry where security men try to stop Raj.
+Naresh, the son-in-law tells Raj that he is the cause of the business loss their father is facing now.
+Raj then goes angrily to Sunaina's house where security men try to stop Raj.
 Sunaina tells him she still loves Raj.
-Raj says that now its late and leaves the house.
+Raj responds that it was too late and leaves the house.
 Sunaina watches Raj leaving.

-Scene shifts back to a night pub.
+The scene shifts back to a night pub.
 Sunaina comes to attend her friend Natasha's birthday party.
-Raj, who is fully drunk tries to embrace Sunaina, who refuses hum, but Raj tries to hug Sunaina again.
-Now Sunaina slaps Raj on his face.
-Raj, who is full of anger tells Naresh that he will take revenge and wants to find out what about that girl.
-Finally, Sunaina is seen coming out of the office by Raj, who now realizes that she is working in their company.
-Now Raj bets Naresh he will be his slave if he cannot act as lover and then later betray Sunaina.
-Raj acts like a changed man and hard working for the company in front of Sunaina.
-Finally, Sunaina falls in love with Raj.
-The day comes where Raj lies with Sunaina in his house and Raj father finds out their love and tries to arrange for their marriage.
+Raj, who is fully drunk tries to embrace Sunaina, who refuses.
+Raj, who is full of anger tells Naresh that he will take revenge on her.
+Raj sees Sunaina coming out of her office, and realizes that she is working in their company.
+He makes a bet with Naresh that he will be his slave if he cannot act as lover and then later betray her.

+Raj proceeds to act like a changed, hard working man in front of Sunaina.
+Sunaina ends up falling in love with him.
+A day comes where Raj is lying with Sunaina in his house and his father finds out about their love and tries to arrange for their marriage.
 Raj wanted to cheat Sunaina, but as his father and grandmother are now ready for their marriage, Raj agrees for marriage.

-On the marriage day, Sunaina's mother is found out by Raj father's friend as a prostitute, Raj father tells him to stop the marriage, now Raj confesses he wanted to reject her after acting as a lover.
-Hearing this, Sunaina becomes very angry and leaves with her mother away from the marriage area.
+On the marriage day, Sunaina's mother is revealed by Raj father's friend as a prostitute, Raj's father tells him to stop the marriage, and Raj confesses he wanted to reject her after acting as a lover.
+Hearing this, Sunaina becomes very angry and leaves with her mother.
 Her mother commits suicide.
-Sunaina, now fully sad gets support from Daniel.
-Sunaina becomes a successful businesswoman shown as getting a Canadian company business deal overcoming Raj's father's business deal with the company.
-Raj's father tries to arrange a marriage between Raj and his business cum alcohol drinking friend's daughter.
-But after a party Raj finds the daughter to be a senseless and shameless lady trying to have body contact dance with another guy.
-Finally, Raj realises Sunaina was a good girl and comes back to Sunaina's house and again start love with Sunaina.
-Here, Sunaina acts as loving, but finally one day Sunaina tells him she hates him.
-Last scene, Raj is shown mad sitting on the roadside.
-Now Sunaina comes in a big car, sees Raj sitting mad become sad but after thinking of the past marriage day, Raj's confession and her mother's suicide, Sunaina closes her car and moves on.
+Sunaina, who is sad gets support from Daniel.

+Sunaina then becomes a successful businesswoman and is shown overcoming Raj's father's business and getting a Canadian company business deal.
+Raj's father tries to arrange a marriage between Raj and his alcoholic business friend's daughter.
+But after a party Raj finds the daughter trying to dance seductively with another guy.

+Finally, Raj realises that Sunaina was good and goes back to her house to win her back.
+Sunaina acts lovingly, but finally one day Sunaina tells him she hates him.

+In the last scene, Raj is shown sitting on the roadside.
+Sunaina appears in a big car, sees Raj sitting and begins to feel sad but after thinking of the past marriage day, Raj's confession and her mother's suicide, Sunaina closes her car door and moves on.